DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession/summer-week-3-ect-theory-working-with-the-senco.md

 One of the things that is part of my role is to team teach or observe in class to look at a specific child or group of children and work with the teacher to develop provision for them.
-This can be helpful if children don’t have a diagnosis or any extra hours allocated to them as it is something the teacher can do themselves.
+This can be helpful if children don't have a diagnosis or any extra hours allocated to them as it is something the teacher can do themselves.